Skip to main content

 Cancer is a condition where cells in a part of your body grow and reproduce uncontrollably.
 The cancerous cells can invade and destroy surrounding healthy tissue, including organs.

 Cancer sometimes begins in one part of your body before spreading to other areas.
-This process is known as metastasis.
+This is known as metastasis.

 More than 1 in 2 people will develop some form of cancer during their lifetime.